 The information provided in this guide is intended for general information and illustrative purposes.
-Your benefits will be worked out in accordance with and subject to the governing trust deed and rules and relevant legislation.
+Your benefits will be worked out in accordance with and subject to the governing trust deed and rules of the Network Rail Section of the Railways Pension Scheme and relevant legislation.